https://www.patchline.ai/api/mcp/v1

 Additional tool families

-The tools above are the stable, most-used surface.
-The MCP server also exposes additional tool families that evolve with the product:- Projects & campaigns — create release projects, build campaign plans, fetch artist context.
+The MCP server also exposes additional tools that evolve with the product:- Projects & campaigns — create release projects, build campaign plans, fetch artist context.

 - Public surface links — generate drop links, pitch links, media kits, briefings, and shareable asset links.